pycr/pythongrid/README.md

 Flask uses *view functions* to handle for the application routes.
 View functions are mapped to one or more route URLs so that Flask knows what logic to execute when a client requests a given URL such as **"https://example.com/grid"**.

-We have two view functions that needs initialization.
+We have two view functions that need initialization.

 ### index()